knight9999/finhand/README.md

 func AddHandler(f func()) string
 ```

+Register the new handler `f`.
 The return value is a name of handler.
-The name is a uuid string.
+In this case the name of the handler is a uuid string.
-You can remove handlere by this name.
 The priority of this handler is zero.

 ## Add new Handler `f` with Priority.